danieljuliusstein/danieljuliusstein/README.md

  *Hi!
 I'm Daniel Stein*

 - 👀 I’m interested in expanding my coding expertise
 - 🤝 I’m looking to collaborate on web/mobile applications
+- 📖 I'm learning and applying machine learning into real life problems

 <!---
 danieljuliusstein/danieljuliusstein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.